willieosborn-oss/pipegen-battleship/README.md

 written before the engine itself, so correctness was pinned from the start;
 later sessions layered UI and AI on top without loosening those guarantees.

+I used Claude to help me map out the plan and walk through the steps.

 ## Architecture

 The `src/engine/` module is a pure, fully immutable core — seeded RNG, random